Ultimate guide to Airbnb for business travelers

 You can also opt to receive alerts if a stay exceeds a nightly rate.
-And set limits for any specific city.
-For example, you can choose a base nightly rate for any amount.
-And can add higher (or lower) thresholds for certain places.
-Like $150 per night in New York, or $120 in Chicago, for example.
+And you can set limits for any specific city, say, $120 for Chicago or $150 for New York City.

 This is a useful feature for giving employees more wiggle room in expensive markets.
 Or making sure they don’t spend too much in cheaper locations.

-Airbnb for Work is NOT the best solution for large corporations.
-For example, if you have 2,000+ employees and want to organize a conference or meeting, you’d definitely want to look elsewhere for that kind of space.
-Airbnb for work is best for smaller business travel.
+Airbnb for Work is best for business travel involving small groups.
+If you have 2,000+ employees and want to organize a conference or meeting, you’d definitely want to look elsewhere for that kind of space.

-Also, Airbnb isn’t subject to the same safety controls as major hotels, like marked exits, ADA compliance, and sprinklers in every room in case of a fire.
+Also, Airbnb isn’t subject to the same safety controls as major hotels, like marked exits, ADA compliance and sprinklers in every room in case of a fire.
 You’re often staying in a home intended for residential, not commercial, use.
-While that certainly gives a space a “homey” feel, you might need something with a ramp and an elevator, or other special features, to make yourself feel comfortable.
+Although that provides “homey” space, you might need something with a ramp and an elevator or other special features.

-And on that note, be aware of cancellations.
-Because things can (and do) pop up, like if the heat goes out in winter, or a busted pipe the owner has to replace.
-It’s not like they can move you to another room like in a regular hotel.
-And if this happens last-minute, it could throw your plans into turmoil.
-Although I’ve personally found Airbnb to be fast and accommodating in the case of emergencies like this.
+And beware of cancellations.
+Things can (and do) happen — the heat goes out in winter or a pipe bursts.
+The landlord can’t move you to another room like in a regular hotel.
+If there’s a last-monute disaster, it could throw your plans into turmoil, although I’ve personally found Airbnb to be fast and accommodating in the case of emergencies like this.

 This can happen in a regular hotel too, of course.
-For example, when I showed up to my Marriott hotel in Orlando, they told me the water was out on the entire floor – and sent me to another hotel across the street.
-Or, you might arrive to a hotel to find a broken elevator, noisy guests next to your room, or loud construction right outside your window (all of these have happened to me at one time).
+For example, when I showed up to a Marriott hotel in Orlando, they told me the water was out on the entire floor — and sent me to another hotel across the street.
+Or you might arrive at a hotel to find a broken elevator, noisy guests next to your room or loud construction right outside your window (all of these have happened to me).

-Finally, consider some locations are known Airbnbs, and not everyone in the community is welcoming toward a constant rotation of new guests.
-Some folks don’t like Airbnb.
-So you might experience hostility from neighbors.
+Finally, consider that some communities aren’t welcoming of Airbnbs and their a constant rotation of new guests.
+You might experience hostility from neighbors.

 If you have any safety concerns, be sure to ask your host.
 And always trust your instincts.
 If something doesn’t feel right, don’t question it — just walk away.

-And again, that applies to every travel experience.
+Again, that applies to every travel experience.
 Just know what you’re getting into as much as you can before you show up.
-Safety first, always!
+Safety first, always.

-An Airbnb loyalty program is rumored to be in the works, but we don’t know when it will launch.
-Until then, applying for a small business credit card allows you to earn valuable welcome bonuses and earn miles & points on your Airbnb business travel.
+An Airbnb loyalty program is rumored to be in the works, but until it arrives, applying for a small-business credit card allows you to earn valuable welcome bonuses and miles and points on your Airbnb business travel.

 Our favorite cards include:

-And be sure to check out the full list of small business cards.
-They’re our ticket to award travel – which includes cheap stays through Airbnb, even for business travel.
+Check out the full list of small-business cards.
+They’re our ticket to award travel — which includes cheap stays through Airbnb, even for business travel.

-Airbnb for Work is an easy way to manage team travel, save money on lodging, and bring colleagues closer together through team building and collaboration.
-On average, it’s 49% cheaper within the US to book an Airbnb instead of a traditional hotel.
+Airbnb for Work is an easy way to manage team travel, save money on lodging and bring colleagues closer together for team building and collaboration.
+On average, it’s 49% cheaper within the U.S. to book an Airbnb instead of a traditional hotel.

-The dashboard is simple to use, and offers organizational features to keep everything in one central hub.
-When you book through Airbnb for Work, you can expect to find fast Wi-Fi, self check-in, toiletries, and flexible cancellation policies, just like most hotels offer.
+The dashboard is simple to use and offers organizational features to keep everything in one central hub.
+When you book through Airbnb for Work, you can expect to find fast Wi-Fi, self check-in, toiletries and flexible cancellation policies.

-While Airbnbs are usually reliable, stay flexible in case your host has to cancel because of an emergency or other sudden issue.
+Airbnbs are usually reliable, but stay flexible in case your host has to cancel because of an emergency or another sudden issue.
 And it’s not the best option for huge corporations.
-The ideal client here is small business teams or solo travelers.
+The ideal client here is a small business team or a solo traveler.

-That doesn’t mean you can’t save on your stay!
-Until Airbnb creates a loyalty program, you can use the best business credit cards to earn miles, points, and valuable welcome bonuses when you travel.
+Until Airbnb creates a loyalty program, you can use the best business credit cards to earn miles, points and valuable welcome bonuses when you travel.